gidox1/Rise-Challenge/README.md

   - USER
   - COMMENT

-Postman collection and query optimization document can be found in the docs/ folfer
+Postman collection and query optimization document can be found in the docs/ folder